fawazsalah/CNNFingerCounter/README.md

 This is a computer vision project developed with Python,Keras,OpenCV to count how many fingers shown and display the results.

-# Data
+# Dataset
-Data has been obtianed from its creator [Jared Vasquez ](https://github.com/jgv7/CNN-HowManyFingers/blob/master/images.tgz)
+Dataset has been obtianed from its creator [Jared Vasquez ](https://github.com/jgv7/CNN-HowManyFingers/blob/master/images.tgz)